incordai/watchman/README.md

 | `goals` | What success looks like, what comes next, what must never be approved |
 | `prd` | The product document every decision is judged against |

 **Each part is saved on its own.** A draft that answers one part fills that part and keeps the rest; an empty field never overwrites a stored one.
-You can answer `about` today and `goals` next week.
+You can answer `about` today and `goals` next week — the system does not demand a complete specification before it does anything useful.

 **Documents are read once.** Each scanned file carries a stable `id` (SHA-256 of its project-relative path) and a `stamp` (a digest of the text actually read), kept in `ProjectBrief.doc_reads`.
 A document whose stamp matches is **named but not re-sent** — the drafter is told it is part of the belief already held, so its absence can never be read as the project lacking it.

 > The stamp is a content digest rather than size+mtime.
-Size+mtime was tried first
-> and was measurably wrong on this hardware: two fixture files written in one
-> operation came back with byte-identical stamps, because the filesystem's mtime
-> granularity is coarser than the writes.
-The scan has already read the file, so
-> hashing costs no extra IO — and what this saves is tokens, not the local read.
+Size+mtime was tried first and was measurably wrong on this hardware: two fixture files written in one operation came back with byte-identical stamps, because the filesystem's mtime granularity is coarser than the writes.
+The scan has already read the file, so hashing costs no extra IO — and what this saves is tokens, not the local read.

-The rate limit is a single rule with no timer: **an unanswered question stops the asking, and an answer restarts it.** Silence is self-terminating in both directions.
+The rate limit is a single rule with no timer: **an unanswered question stops the asking, and an answer restarts it.** Silence is self-terminating in both directions — no notification storm, no queue that ages out something important.

 ---